GinishTech/GinishTech-SQL-data-modeling-E-commerce/README.md

 # 🛒 E-Commerce Relational Data Modeling & Advanced SQL Analytics

+> **Notice:** This SQL project was created entirely by me, featuring clean, well-structured, and easy-to-understand queries.

 ## 📋 Project Overview
 This repository contains an end-to-end relational database design and analytical portfolio for a modern e-commerce platform.
 The project starts by constructing a normalized database schema from scratch, populating it with realistic transactional mock data, and executing **47 strategic business intelligence queries** to extract actionable insights.